 Now move your mix from mono to stereo on each track.
 Panning will get you there.
 And make the mix yours.
 Put your stamp on it.
 This might include adding plugins or other minor effects.
 It's up to you, what you want to achieve with the album, and the audience you want to reach.

-Mastering: Optimizing the Overall Sound
+Mastering Optimizes the Overall Sound

 Think of mastering as adding sparkle and shine to your music.
 The term refers to the process of optimizing each individual track by compressing, equalizing, making stereo enhancements, or adjusting the reverberation (echo) effect.

-In a very basic sense, when you master your album, you're making sure that song one doesn't blow out the speakers while the second song is barely audible.
+In a very basic sense, when you master your album, you're making sure that song one doesn't blow out the speakers while the next song is barely audible.
 The mixing process extends to this, but mastering takes a broader view—you're focusing more on each individual track when you're mixing.

 Mastering focuses on idiosyncrasies in each track with an eye and an ear toward their progression.
 It takes in all the tracks as a whole.
 You want the levels of the songs to be similar throughout and a general sense of cohesiveness to your recording.
-You want flow from start to finish.
+You want to flow from start to finish.

 Apart from correcting obvious differences in volume for each song, mastering is an incredibly subjective process.
 In some ways, musicians believe that you either have the golden touch or you don't when it comes to mastering.

 Although some programs help you master your recording yourself, paying to have it done professionally is a good investment if you plan on releasing your recording to the public.

 If you're planning on using your recording for a demo, mastering is not an absolute necessity.
 It requires much more intensive knowledge and experience than mixing so it can be costly when done by a professional.